codemunkie15/EFCore.ChangeTriggers/docs/index.md

 nav_order: 0
 ---

-EFCore.ChangeTriggers is an Entity Framework Core extension for storing and querying changes made to entities using SQL triggers and migrations.
+EFCore.ChangeTriggers is an Entity Framework Core extension that enables comprehensive entity history tracking using SQL triggers and migrations.
+Unlike traditional solutions that rely on SaveChanges() interceptors, which only capture changes made via the application, this library can track entity modifications from any source, ensuring that all changes, even those made directly in the database, are accurately recorded.

 ### Features